 - Chapel Worship Services

-- One-on-one time with the Campus Chaplain and Associate Chaplain
+- One-on-one time with the Campus Chaplain

-- Prayer Retreat
+- Prayer Retreats

-- Discipleship Small Groups
+- Discipleship Community Groups

 - Residence Worship Nights

 The Ambrose Residence program is an integral part of the Ambrose experience.
 We offer a living environment that seeks to facilitate physical, emotional, relational and spiritual growth.
 The connections formed among students in residence significantly contribute to a sense of belonging at Ambrose and offers the opportunity to build life-long friendships.
 Our live-in Residence Director and Residence Assistants provide support as you make the transition from home to independent living.
-Building Community is our highest priority.
+Building Community is among our highest priorities.

-Our two Ambrose Residence buildings have the capacity to house students in single and double occupancy rooms, and it’s all steps away from our academic building.
+Our two Ambrose Residence buildings have the capacity to house students in single and double occupancy rooms (limited availability), and it’s all steps away from our academic building.
 Rooms are equipped with a bed, desk, chair and closet space for each student.
 Each room is connected to another by a bathroom which is shared with the adjoining room.
 Each floor contains a spacious lounge space equipped with couches, two refrigerators, a kitchen sink, cabinets and a microwave.

 The residences were built with safety and security in mind and have programmable proximity card access systems, security cameras in the public areas and glassed stairwells with 24-hour lighting.
 The residence basement offers recreational space, laundry facilities, student storage, a media room and a kitchen that can be accessed for special occasions.
+Students who choose to live in Residence should be familiar with the Residence Life Community Standards.

 The Commuter Life program is committed to establishing an atmosphere of community, belonging and mutual learning among commuter students.
 Much of this community building happens in the Commuter Collegium, a campus living room set aside for study, prayer, relaxation, reflection and connection with other Ambrose students.